Find out what’s hitting the headlines in our pioneering dementia research and how your support is bringing us closer to a cure.

 If you have a press enquiry please visit our Press Office page.

-Scientists in Southampton are inviting the public to a free event on Monday 15 January, to hear more about current progress in dementia research.
+Scientists in Oxford are inviting members of the public to a free event on Saturday 17 March to hear more about current progress in dementia research.
 The meeting will involve talks from scientists at the forefront of research into the condition.
-The event is organised by members of the Alzheimer’s Research UK South Coast Network Centre, a […]
+The event is organised by members of the Alzheimer’s Research UK Oxford Network Centre, […]

 This March, scientists in Cambridge are inviting the public to two free events to discuss the latest advances in dementia research.
 The public talks, supported by Alzheimer’s Research UK, the country’s leading dementia research charity, form part of Cambridge Science Festival, an annual celebration of science in the city.
 Alzheimer’s Research UK is the UK’s […]